 Focus on Applied Learning

-Using an evidence based curriculum and instructional design, the IDEAS Foundations of Quality Improvement Program is comprised of a three-hour asynchronous online component and two half-day live webinars.
+Using an evidence based curriculum and instructional design, the IDEAS Foundations of Quality Improvement Program is comprised of a 2.5 hour asynchronous online component and two half-day live webinars.

 Prior to the workshop, program participants will need to complete a 4-part asynchronous online module which typically takes 2.5 hours to complete.
 This will provide the foundation for the webinars.
 Completion of the online modules is a required component of the IDEAS Program and must be completed prior to attendance at the live webinars.